SuperMix: Supervising the Mixing Data Augmentation: Related work

-Several recent studies have considered employing multiple images for the data augmentation \cite{lemley2017smart,zhang2017mixup,guo2019mixup,yun2019cutmix,tokozume2018between}.
+{\bf Mixing augmentation:} Several recent studies have considered employing multiple images for data augmentation \cite{lemley2017smart,zhang2017mixup,guo2019mixup,yun2019cutmix,tokozume2018between}.
 Smart Augmentation \cite{lemley2017smart} proposed merging multiple images from the same class using a DNN trained concurrently with the target model.
 However, training an additional deep model alongside every target model is resource exhaustive and severely limits the scalability of the approach for large-scale problems.
 Moreover, the method is restricted to merge images from the same class which limits the diversity and novelty of visual patterns in the merged images.
 MixUp \cite{zhang2017mixup,tokozume2018between} combined a pair of images for the augmentation by convex linear interpolation.
 CutMix \cite{yun2019cutmix} proposed overlaying a cropped area of an input image on another image to augment the data.
-Although MixUp and CutMix have demonstrated notable improvements to the training of object recognition models, they suffer from major shortcomings discussed in the previous section.
+Although MixUp and CutMix have demonstrated notable improvements to the training of object recognition models, they suffer from major shortcomings.
+First, they often average or replace salient regions in one image with insignificant regions, \eg, background, in another image.
+Second, due to the lack of supervision the labels computed for the mixed images are not accurate and limits the usefulness of the mixed images.
+However, SuperMix addresses these issues by extracting the salient regions of inputs and carefully combining them according to the realistic image priors and saliency-preserving constrains.

-{\bf Knowledge distillation.} In this study, we demonstrate that SuperMix is specifically beneficial for the task of knowledge distillation.
-Therefore, in this section, we briefly review its background.
-Bucilua \etal \cite{bucilu2006model} proposed utilizing knowledge of the teacher by matching the logits, \ie outputs before the softmax normalization, of the teacher and the student.
-Hinton \etal \cite{hinton2015distilling} pointed out that the decision of the teacher regarding classes other than the winner contains significant information.
-To better harness this information, they introduced a temperature coefficient in softmax to smooth out the probability predictions before the matching.
-Since then, many approaches have been proposed for KD \cite{hinton2015distilling,tian2019contrastive,romero2014fitnets,zagoruyko2016paying,tung2019similarity,peng2019correlation,ahn2019variational,yim2017gift,park2019relational,passalis2018learning,heo2019knowledge,kim2018paraphrasing,huang2017like}.